 The admissions regulations of the University of North Florida are approved and adopted by the University of North Florida Board of Trustees and submitted to the Board of Governors for final approval.

 Specific Authority: Florida Board of Governors Regulation 6.001 and Section 7(d), Art.
 IX, Fla.
 Const.; Formerly 6C9-3.003; Approved by the BOT June 18, 2020 and the BOG September 8, 2020.

 - The Office of Admissions for the University of North Florida will post the policies and procedures concerning admissions, including the decision notification process and the appeal process on the University of North Florida website as well as in the catalog.

-- In making admissions decisions, the Office of Admissions for the Unviersity of North Florida must take into consideration the applicant's academic ability, but may also evaluate students for admissions by including such factors as creativity, talent, and character.
+- In making admissions decisions, the Office of Admissions for the University of North Florida must take into consideration the applicant’s academic ability and may also evaluate students for admissions by including factors such as creativity, talent, character, and civic responsibility.

 - The Office of Admissions for the University of North Florida will provide notification to denied students in a timely manner.
 Upon written request, students who are denied will be provided with written reason for denial.

-- Individual's whose admissions applications, residency affidavits, or supplemental documents contain false, fraudulent, or incomplete statements may be subject to disciplinary action.
-Such disciplinary action may include denial of admissions, suspension of registration, invalidation of college credit earned, invalidation of degree earned, dismissal from the university, or other disciplinary action.
-In some cases, such behavior may also result in legal consequences.
+- Any individual applying for admission whose residency affidavit, or supplemental documents contain false, fraudulent, or incomplete statements or information may be subject to disciplinary action.
+Such disciplinary action may include but not limited to: denial of admission; suspension of registration; invalidation of college credit earned; invalidation of degree earned; dismissal from the university; or other disciplinary consequences.
+In some cases, such behavior may also result in legal implications.